• Skip to primary navigation

 Notes

-• Yield: This gluten free avocado brownie recipe makes 4 mini heart shaped brownies.
-Double the ingredients to make an 8 inch square brownie.
+• Yield: Makes 4 mini heart-shaped brownies.
+Double the ingredients for an 8-inch square brownie.

-• Flour: If you can’t find cassava flour, sub it with your preferred gluten free flour substitute.
-If you are not gluten intolerant, sub with all purpose flour (same quantity).
+• Flour: If you can’t find cassava flour, use your preferred gluten-free flour blend.
+If gluten isn’t an issue, regular all-purpose flour works (same quantity).

 • More Chocolate Recipes:

-• For pure chocolate indulgence, try my Chocolate Ganache Mini Tarts (Dairy and Gluten Free)
+• Chocolate Ganache Mini Tarts (Dairy and Gluten-Free)

 Nutrition